 Your business would be stronger, healthier and ready to accept an inflow of clients at the end of your audit.

 9. Read a book

-Not only can you discover guerilla strategies and best kept business secrets by reading, you would also go through a journey of self development.
+Not only can you discover guerilla strategies and best-kept business secrets by reading, you would also go on a journey of self-development.
 I am currently reading Malcolm Gladwell’s classic, David & Goliath and I am not even halfway through but I am learning a lot.

 10. Write a book